-If you care for another person, you may be entitled to benefits.
-Find out how you can get the support you may be entitled to.
+Caring for another person may entitle you to carer benefits.
+Find out how to get the support that you might be entitled too.

 Why should I claim?

 Caring is a crucial but demanding job.
 If you’re looking after a friend or relative, providing practical, physical and emotional support to another person can be hugely rewarding – and exhausting.
 According to a 2017 survey of 3,800 carers by the charity Carers UK, 40% hadn’t had a day off for more than 12 months.